jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ##### Use case diagrams

-These use case may be collectively depicted with a **use case diagram:**
+Use cases may be depicted collectively with a **use case diagram:**

 <img src="../ILLOS/use-case-diagram.gif" width="350px"/>